 Bahrain Fort / Qal’at al Bahrain or Portuguese Fort is one of Bahrain’s archeological site and is listed as a UNESCO World Heritage Site.

-Guests wanting to visit this Bahrain attraction can do their own guided tour around the fort.
+Guests wanting to visit this Bahrain tourist attractions can do their own guided tour around the fort.

 Excavations at the site for the past years has revealed public, commercial, residential and military structures.